ferm12/commands/README.md

 commands
 ========

-unix, vi, and other commands
+unix, vi, and other useful commands